TonicAI/textual/docs/source/redact/datasets.rst

 To delete a file from the dataset, specify the identifier of the file to delete.

+The file identiifer is the value of the **id** property of the dataset file.

 .. code-block:: python

     dataset.delete_file('<file identifier>')